 After nearly a year of seeking public comment, the White House has issued the Section 508 Strategic Plan (Based on Section 508 of the US Rehabilitation Act of 1973) to assist with the more efficient implementation of accessible communication regarding Federal government services, for people who live with disabilities.

-Below is a list of some of the plan’s major points, and the changes Federal agencies will be making a a result.
+Below is a list of some of the plan’s major points and the changes Federal agencies will be making as a result.

 OBJECTIVE: Increase Section 508 Transparency